 Range & Habitat: Wild Larkspur is restricted to a few counties in western and central Illinois (see Distribution Map); it is uncommon.
 Two subspecies have been observed in Illinois; Delphinium carolinianum virescens (Prairie Larkspur), was collected in Hancock County by Dr. Mead during the 19th century; it may be extirpated from the state.
 The typical subspecies, Delphinium carolinianum carolinianum (Wild Larkspur), has been collected from the remaining counties.
 Prairie Larkspur is more common in areas to the west of the Mississippi River, while Wild Larkspur is more common in the southeastern and south-central states.
 Habitats include hill prairies, upland sand prairies, rocky glades, barren savannas, and rocky openings in upland woodlands.

 Faunal Associations: Bumblebees suck nectar from the flowers and help to cross-pollinate them.
-Insects that feed on Delphinium spp. include the moth Heliothis phloxiphagus (Spotted Straw; caterpillars eat flowers), the Agromyzid fly Phytomyza delphinivora (Larkspur Leafminer; maggots tunnel through foliage), and Phytonemus pallidus (Cyclamen Mite; sucks juices from foliage).
-Because the foliage is more or less toxic to mammalian herbivores, it is usually avoided by them.
+Insects that feed on Delphinium spp.
+(Larkspurs) include flower-eating larvae of a moth, Heliothis phloxiphagus (Dark-Spotted Straw), leaf-mining larvae of an Agromyzid fly (Phytomyza aconiti), and an aphid (Brachycaudus rociadae).
+This latter insect sucks sap from the stems and leaves.
+Because the foliage of Wild Larkspur (Delphinium carolinianum) is more or less toxic to mammalian herbivores, it is usually avoided by them.

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.